 Safe to say you won’t be wearing much more than a swimsuit during these next two days.
 Big on chill, soak up the last of island time on St. George’s Caye however you see fit under the seaside umbrella.
 However, they’ll squeeze in the two more gems of experiences: drop fishing near the Belize Barrier Reef in the morning, and visiting the sandbar that faces the island in the afternoon.

 Your captain throws his anchor, divvies up sliced (fresh-caught) sprat, and demonstrates how to hook ’em.
 “If you’ve got a head [of the bait], push the hook’s eye through its eye, too.”
 Excited and full of hope for what lies beneath, you’ll throw your nylon fishing line over the boat’s side, letting it gently flutter through your fingertips until the weight reaches the bottom.
-Your index finger is your most sensitive—rest it gently on top, but without any slack in the line, to tune in to your surroundings and concentrate on every little pick, nibble, or bite below.
+Your index finger is your most sensitive—rest the fishing line gently on top, but without any slack, to tune in to your surroundings and concentrate on every little pick, nibble, or bite below.

 Nothing beats knowing you caught your own dinner, and the island chef cooks it up however you like.